EmbarkStudios/tame-gcs/CONTRIBUTING.md

 5. A maintainer will review your pull request and may ask you to make changes.

-## Code Guidelines

-You can read about our standards and recommendations for working with Rust [here](development-guidelines.md).

 ## Licensing

-Unless otherwise specified, all Embark open source projects are licensed under a dual MIT/Apache-2.0 license, allowing licensees to chose either at their option.
+Unless otherwise specified, all Embark open source projects are licensed under a dual MIT OR Apache-2.0 license, allowing licensees to chose either at their option.
 You can read more in each project's respective README.

 ## Code of Conduct